TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 =============

-The :file:`composer.json` file must be valid and contain TYPO3 CMS as requirement in the.
+The :file:`composer.json` file must be valid and contain TYPO3 CMS as requirement.
 In order to validate the :file:`composer.json`, the following command can be used within the folder containing the file:

 .. code-block:: bash